 - The Smithsonian Arctic Studies Center at the Anchorage Museum at Rasmuson Center showcases over 600 rare Alaska Native artifacts from the Smithsonian Institute.
 The 10,000 square-foot center allows access for hands-on study by Alaska Natives, scholars and artists.
 The collection includes an 1893 Tlingit war helmet from Taku, a southeast Alaska village.
 Call (907) 929-2900.

 - The Alaska Native Heritage Center is a 26-acre center just 12 minutes from downtown Anchorage.
-The facility will has five main galleries.
-The Culture Hall houses 3-D wall displays that introduce each culture and its region.
-The Gathering Place Hall hosts Native dancing and drumming, special performances, classes and special events.
-Cultural events similar to traditional celebrations in Alaskan villages also take place at the center.
-Phone: (907) 333-8000.
+The facility has five main galleries.
+The Hall of Cultures houses 3-D wall displays that introduce each culture and its region.
+The Gathering Place Hall hosts Native dancing and drumming, special performances, and special events.
+Cultural events similar to traditional celebrations in Alaskan villages also take place at the Center.
+Phone: (907) 333-8000 or www.alaskanative.net.

-Southeast Alaska's history was shaped by the Northwest Coast Indians: Eyak, Tlingit, Haida and Tsimshians.
+Southeast Alaska’s history was shaped by the Northwest Coast cultures including the Eyak, Tlingit, Haida and Tsimshian.
 They were fishermen, hunters, artists and carvers whose intricate totem poles, some 90-feet tall, amazed Europeans when they first landed on these shores.
-Today, the craftsmen of the region are also known for their handmade dance masks, decorative paddles, button blankets, and finely-woven cedar bark and spruce root baskets.
+Today, the craftsmen of the region are also known for their handmade dance masks, decorative paddles, button blankets and finely-woven cedar bark and spruce root baskets.

 - The Stikine River is as much a part of Southeast Alaska’s history as the Tlingit, Haida and Tsimshians who have been a part of this land for thousands of years.
 In Wrangell, a walking tour includes the ancient Native carvings of Petroglyph Beach, Totem Park, and the Tlingit House on Chief Shakes Island.
 From there, a jet boat heads into the wilderness of the Tongass National Forest, passing an old homestead where Natives gathered for potlatches, a tent city from the Klondike gold rush, an icefield and glaciers.
 Daily tours available April–October.